Sermon: Four Views of Christ (Part 3)

 This, of course, is relative.
 The image of Him is in us in varying degrees.
 There are degrees of His likeness even as there are degrees of skill and degrees of earnestness, as we might see in an artisan.
 We do not reach that likeness in one leap.
 His image is not struck on us in one stroke.
 We have to labor slowly and tentatively like an artist.
 But some measure, a growing measure, of His image is already in us and the fullness is certain because God does not fail in what He sets out to do.

 Brethren, Jesus Christ has entrusted His reputation, His honor, to us.
-Paul said that we have this honor in earthen vessels to bear the name of Jesus Christ.
+Paul said that we have this treasure in earthen vessels to bear the name of Jesus Christ.
 If we walk in the light, we will become light.
 If we abide in Christ we will become like Him.
 Being like Him, then we ought to be able to live our life without fear of judgment.
 Then, in the resurrection, the likeness will be perfected because the fellowship will be complete.
 "We shall be like Him, for we shall see Him as He is."
 That will never happen unless we get His Word in us.

 In each of the four gospels, we get an insight into Christ as He is.
 We just get a pale reflection that was witnessed to man in the life of Jesus of Nazareth.
 It is enough to get us started, but it will never be there unless we search it out.
 Each of the gospels gives us a dominant trait of the image into which we are being formed!
 That is why we are doing this.
 We want as much of the image of Christ that we can get through His Word in us because what we think on, that is what we are going to become.

 What we think on is pretty much going to determine what we do.
 What we think on is going to determine what we say.
 If we are thinking on the right things, God will see Himself in us and a wonderful result will occur.
 We must get His Word into us if we are going to carry the right image.
-So then, the relative of that scripture, "As He is, so are we in this world," will continue to grow and increase.
+So then, the relativity of that scripture, "As He is, so are we in this world," will continue to grow and increase.

 Let us go back to the book of Matthew and begin to look at this, and see the things that are distinctive about the book of Matthew and why Christ is portrayed as a lion in this book.
 You remember the characteristics of a lion.
 We will not go into that.
 But in chapter 1 of Matthew, notice how the book begins.